Murder of Larry McNabney: Aftermath

 In Elisa McNabney's suicide note, she asked her lawyer to sue the Hernando County Jail for not preventing her suicide.
 She also asked that her children receive any funds raised from the lawsuit.
 "This is all I can give to my children...
 My actions now will allow them to move into the future without this heavy burden.
-They won't have to watch my trial on Court TV.
+They won't have to watch my trial on CourtTV.
 It should all die with me," she wrote in the note.
 She also claims that she was not checked regularly in her cell, but an investigation has since disputed the charge.

 Sarah Dutra was released from the Central California Women's Facility on August 26, 2011, after serving eighty-five percent of her eleven-year sentence.

 This case was the basis for the made-for-TV movie Lies My Mother Told Me which aired on Lifetime in 2005.
 The film starred Joely Richardson as Elisa, Kailin See as Sarah, and Hayden Panettiere as Haylei.
-The case was featured on the television programs Dateline, Evil Stepmothers, Deadly Wives, and Snapped.
+The case was featured on the television program Dateline among others.
 The case is also the basis for the true-crime novel, Marked for Death by Brian J. Karem.
+In April 2022, Haylei Jordan-Kersey, speaking for the very first time, gave an interview to 20/20 outlining details of the case, her childhood, and her mother's turbulent marriage.